edinburgh-napier/set09121/lectures/lecture4.md

 - An example of a system is an engine.
- - This is why we are building an engine in the module.  <!-- .element: class="fragment" -->
+ - Real, or a software one, like what we are going to build in the module.  <!-- .element: class="fragment" -->
 - An engine is a system with a particular objective.  <!-- .element: class="fragment" -->
  - That objective is to power some form of manual action.  <!-- .element: class="fragment" -->
 - We can apply our formal elements into thinking about systems.  <!-- .element: class="fragment" -->